It’s a very strange thing.

 Morgan financed Edison, and when the American was eclipsed by Tesla, he dropped him as later he would drop his rival.
 Electrical research is an investment-heavy business.
 Morgan collected inventors like playing cards, and discarded them when they had served their use or something better came along.

-Morgan’s response to the victory of alternating current was to drop Edison, and merge his company with Thomson-Houston to create General Electric.
+Morgan’s response to the victory of alternating current was to merge Edison’s company with Thomson-Houston to create General Electric.
 He approached Tesla and was rebuffed.
 Tesla would not sell his independence.

 So Morgan set about buying up every patent and every business connected with the transmission of alternating current: manufacturers of cables, insulators, generators, everything… In a new meeting with Tesla, the banker revealed his monopoly of the entire infrastructure of power transmission, believing Tesla would have to give in and become part of his empire.